TopSwagCode/AWSDynamoDBWrapper/README.md

 UPDATE!
 We now support updating of Read/WriteCapacityUnits.

 UPDATE!
 We now support DynamoDB Streams.

+UPDATE!
+Streams now returns List<AWSEventRecord>.
+Which contains new and old version of object changed.

 ![Stream](stream.gif)